standardebooks/manual/8-typography.rst

 		- :string:`LL.D.` does not have a period in :string:`LL`, because it indicates the plural :string:`Legum`.

 #.
-Postal codes and abbreviated US states are set in all caps, without periods or spaces, and are wrapped in an :html:`<abbr epub:type="z3998:place">` element.
+Postal codes and abbreviated U.S. states are set in all caps, without periods or spaces, and are wrapped in an :html:`<abbr epub:type="z3998:place">` element.

 	.. code:: html